-The predictability horizon of variations in atmospheric CO2 growth-rate are not yet fully established in the literature.
-However, predictive skill of the land and ocean carbon sinks show a potential to establish predictability of variations in atmospheric CO2 up to 2 years in advance in the initialised prediction systems with an upper bound of up to 3 years in a perfect-model study (Spring and Ilyina, 2020); this skill is primarily limited by the terrestrial carbon sink predictability.
+The predictability horizon of variations in atmospheric CO2 growth rate is not yet fully established in the literature.
+However, predictive skill of the land and ocean carbon sinks show a potential to establish predictability of variations in atmospheric CO2 up to two years in advance in the initialized prediction systems, with an upper bound of up to three years in a perfect-model study (Spring and Ilyina, 2020); this skill is primarily limited by the terrestrial carbon sink predictability.

 Remaining Carbon Budgets